is easily the most interesting town to visit in

 the town.
 There is the interesting James Cook Museum, the lovely

 Gardens, and the historical Cooktown cemetery.
+NEW 2017 - and there is the new foreshore.

 is one of the greatest places to fish in Cape York.
-While

 most of the fishing goes on at the wharf, there are also the rock walls